1. Finding your property

 4. Exchanging contracts

 Once the references have been approved by the landlord, the letting agent will ask you to sign a tenancy agreement.
 These are typically ‘12 month Assured Shorthold Agreements’ unless otherwise agreed, and you’ll also be handed any other documentation that is relevant to the property.
-It’s also at this point payment for the first month’s rent, balance of deposit and agency fees should be paid.

 5. Moving in